 A person who is not a principal carer of a child may qualify for an exemption under SS(Admin)Act section 123UGC, if study requirements are met or receive less than 25% of their income support payment listed in SS(Admin)Act section 123UGC.

 Example: Sean and Brittany have 2 children and Brittany has been determined by the Secretary to be the principal carer for the children.
-Sean receives NSA and is income managed under the Disengaged Youth Measure.
+Sean receives JSP and is income managed under the Disengaged Youth Measure.
 Sean would like to apply for an exemption from income management.
-He would need to apply for this through participation criteria, not responsible parenting criteria, as he is not a principal carer.
+He would need to apply for this through participation criteria, and not through responsible parenting criteria, as he is not a principal carer.

 Exempt students should be provided with information about VIM, including the incentive payment, and offered the opportunity to enter into a VIM agreement.

 Alternatively, the person may meet another activity test, as set out in a legislative instrument.

 A person who is granted an exemption should be provided with information, and offered the opportunity, to enter into a VIM agreement.